-Mechanism of action: The same as tocilizumab.
+Mechanism of action: The same as that of tocilizumab.

-Rationale: There are several phase II-III clinical trials evaluating its efficacy in patients with severe COVID-19 [3].
+Rationale: Several phase 2-3 clinical trials have evaluated the efficacy of sarilumab in patients with severe COVID-19[3].

-DHR: One published article reporting mild/moderate rashes in four patients treated with sarilumab was found and the reaction did not force the ending of the treatment [57].
-Local reactions at injection site have also been reported [58].
+DHRs: One published article reported mild-to-moderate rashes in 4 patients treated with sarilumab, although the reaction did not require treatment to be stopped [57].
+Injection site reactions have also been reported [58].